Guiding You Through the Disability Maze

 The SSA has procedures in place to allow expert witnesses to testify in support of a disability claim.
 However, the use of witnesses is not required and not always recommended.

 Frequently, the most important evidence of a disability is a statement by the applicant’s doctor explaining the disability and how it impacts the applicant’s ability to work and perform other functions.
 However, this is most often presented in the form of a written statement rather than verbally from a witness.

 It may be helpful to have a witness testify if an applicant suffers from conditions that cause unconsciousness or communication problems.
 In addition, applicants under the age of 18 should have a parent testify as a witness if possible.
 Alternatively, an applicant may request the SSA provide a medical expert as a witness, but care must be exercised in questioning a witness provided by the same agency that denied the initial claim.

-Many applicants find it helpful to work with an experienced Social Security disability lawyer when preparing evidence for a hearing.
+Many applicants find it helpful to work with an experienced Social Security disability lawyer when gathering evidence for a hearing.
 A knowledgeable attorney could help ensure that evidence is complete and comprehensible to help increase your chances for a successful outcome.
-Get in touch with our team today to see how we could help you.
+Get in touch with our team today to see how we can help you.

 To Schedule a Initial Consultation, Click the Button Below:

 Call (678) 228-8688 or use the form below to ask a question or request additional information.
 We respond within 1 business day and often the same day.
 Don’t hesitate, your questions are welcome!

 There are many Social Security disability law firms throughout Georgia.
 What sets The Khaki Law Firm apart from the rest?
 Why should you choose us?
 We are honored to represent those who have worked hard most of their lives, but due to a mental or physical impairment are no longer able to maintain employment and earn an income.